eitanyaffe/hpipe/README.md

 ## Pre-requisites

-The tool requires docker (https://www.docker.com), perl and bash.
+The tool requires docker, perl and bash.
 All work is performed within a docker container, simplifying the installation and making the tool compatible with most linux systems.
-The current version was tested under CentoOS 6.9.
+The current version was tested under CentoOS 7.0.

-One optional pre-requisite is DeconSeq (http://deconseq.sourceforge.net/), a pipeline for the removal of human reads.
-By default the tool does not remove human reads.
+One optional pre-requisite is DeconSeq (http://deconseq.sourceforge.net/), which removes human reads.
+By default human reads are not removed.

 ## Installation

-1. Select a working directory.
-Here we use /work/hpipe as an example.
+1. Create a working directory.
+Here we use ~/work as an example.
 ```
-mkdir -p /work
+mkdir -p ~/work
-cd /work
+cd ~/work
 ```

 2. Get source code from github.